 Even in my school in the east London suburbs, there were individuals who felt empowered to be openly racist.
 One pupil, who had been a mate of mine a year or two earlier, joined the British Movement.
 The target of their hate, where we lived, were Jewish and Asian people.

 This documentary from the time gives a real flavour of how a movement arose through the Labour Party, trade unions and pressure groups to push back against the NF and the purveyors of race hate.

 Not entirely sure how long the NUSS lasted for.
 Think I’m right in saying it was a Socialist Workers Party inspired organisation but I might be wrong.
 Amusing to see the reference to caning and school uniforms.
 It didn’t have a great deal of traction at my school.
 Interestingly, in 1985 there was a major school students walk out in Liverpool with a rally addressed by Terry Fields MP at the pier head.

 Does anybody remember a campaign in 1982 to keep Croxteth Comprehensive open in Liverpool?
 The closure of this school gave the impression – along with dozens of other policies – that the Tories in Westminster didn’t give a damn about inner city areas.
-It’s hard to imagine now – with our more touchy feely Tories – how Thatcher made it abundantly clear what she thought of Scotland, the North and traditional working class areas.
-They were not part of her future.

 At this time, the Croxteth district of Liverpool had over 90% youth unemployment.
 I remember those official statistics of the time that showed how bleak things were – let alone the unofficial stats.
 The Crocky wasn’t just a school – it was a community facility, a beating heart in an area beaten up by recession.